 Can I be paid for the work I do?
 Yes, but it is not something that you can enforce or demand off an employer.
 If they wish to pay you as a reward or reflection of your hard work then this is something between you and the employer.

 Can I work with my parents?
-Parents or a close relative may be able to help arrange a placement where she or he works but we would not encourage you to work directly with parents as it can create difficulties for the employer.
+Parents or a close relative may be able to help arrange a placement where she or he works and we encourage you to work directly with parents as it can be an excellent opportunity to work shadow employees.
 You need to be certain that this is the type of work you want to try out and you are not just going along because it is an easy place to work.
-You will build more confidence by working with new people and going slightly out of your comfort zone.
-If a family member is keen to offer a placement, please let the Work Experience Co-ordinator know as there may be another student looking for this type of work.
+You will build more confidence by working with new people and going slightly out of your comfort zone

 Can I go with a friend at school?
 You can work with at least one other person from your Year Group.
 However, you are limited to accompany only one other person, so no-more than two students can attend any one employer unless the employer is particularly large enough to accommodate more than two students.
 Complaints from employers occur as students tend to relax with friends rather than work.
 In addition, starting work with a friend does not replicate the challenge you will experience in your first job, which is unlikely to be with people you know.

 Are there restrictions as to the employer I can work with?
 Employers such as the DHSS, private medical companies, doctors and dentists may insist you are 16 years old when you start your placement.
 Other employers may be unsuitable due the ethos not matching Hasmonean’s standards.
 Some employers may not be suitably insured with recognised public liability insurance.